-ascii-only Check for the presence of any characters not part of the 7-bit ASCII set (for example, accented letters belonging to the ISO 8859-1 set), and generate warning messages identifying them. babel lang Use the LATFX babel package for language lang. check Check text for publication.
-Report any invalid characters or formatting errors to standard error. clean Clean up text for publication: expand tab characters to spaces, remove trailing blanks from lines. copyright debug-parser Print copying information. file Write parser debugging information to file.
-Each line in the body of the text is labeled with the identification assigned it by the parser. dos-character flatten-iso ISO 8859-1 8-bit characters are replaced with their closest 7-bit ASCII equivalent (for example, accented letters are changed to unaccented characters).
+ascii-only Check for the presence of any characters not part of the 7-bit ASCII set (for example, accented letters belonging to the ISO 8859-1 set), and generate warning messages identifying them.
+Use the LATEX babel package for language lang. check Check text for publication.
+Report any invalid characters or formatting errors to standard error. clean Clean up text for publication: expand tab characters to spaces, remove trailing blanks from lines. copyright Print copying information. debug-parser file Write parser debugging information to file .
+Each line in the body of the text is labeled with the identification assigned it by the parser. dos-character $\overset{\mathbf{s}}{\mathrm{Translate}}$ MS-DOS Code Page 850 character set to ISO 8859-1 and remove carriage returns from the ends of lines. flatten-iso ISO 8859-1 8-bit characters are replaced with their closest 7-bit ASCII equivalent (for example, accented letters are changed to unaccented characters).
 This is a destructive transformation, and should be performed only when a text must be displayed on a device which cannot accept 8-bit characters. french-punctu Insert nonbreaking spaces around punctuation as normally done when typesetting French.
 Guillemets, colons, semicolons, question marks, and exclamation points are set off from the adjoining text by a space.
-This mode is unnecessary when typesetting French with the "babel francais" option. help, -u Print how-to-call information including a list of options. html, -h Generate HTML output.
+This mode is unnecessary when typesetting French with the "babel francais" option. help, -u Print how to call information including a list of options html, -h Generate HTML output.
 By default, a document tree is generated with an index document which links to individual chapter documents, each of which contains navigation links.
-If the single-file option is specified, a single HTML document containing the entire text is generated.
+If thesingle-file option is specified, a single HTML document containing the entire text is generated.
 HTML files are written to the current directory. latex, -l Generate a LATEX file to typeset the document.
 If the document is in a language other than English, you may also wish to use the babel option to invoke formatting appropriate for the language. match-quotes Report possible mismatched double quotes.
 (Note that multi-paragraph continued quotes with a quote at the start and no closing quote will be reported as mismatched by this option.)
-Quote matching is performed only when generating an output format which translates double quotes into opening and closing quotes (latex,palm, orhtml withunicode specified). palm, -p Generate a file in Palm Markup Language to create a document for Palm Reader on handheld platforms.
+Quote matching is performed only when generating an output format which translates double quotes into opening and closing quotes (latex,palm, orhtml withunicode specified).